 Contractors, Architects and the Engineer on a project are usually responsible for repairing construction defects.

 A building contract may contain a latent defects clause.
-This clause provides that the homeowner has a certain amount of time to highlight a construction defect, which must then be remedied by the Contractors, Architects and the Engineer.
+This clause provides that the homeowner has a certain amount of time to highlight a construction defect.
+This must then be remedied by the Contractors, Architects and the Engineer.

 Even if no latent defect clause exists or it has expired, it may be possible to pursue the responsible parties by way of breach of contract or a case for negligence.

-You could be entitled to compensation for repairs of the latent defects and any other problems, which may include the cost of re-decorating.
+You could be entitled to pursue a claim for repairs of the latent defects and any other problems, which may include the cost of re-decorating.